Boarding Schools in a Minute

 Many boarding schools are non-sectarian, i.e., they adhere to no particular religious denomination's teachings and views.
 What they offer instead is an amalgam of mainline religious thought and philosophy.
 Other schools follow the teachings and beliefs of a particular religion.
 For example, Jesuit boarding schools adhere to the teachings of the Roman Catholic Church.

 Boarding schools offer a wide variety of programs.
 Most boarding schools are what are traditionally referred to as college preparatory.
+Many are also members of organizations such as the National Association of Independent Schools, which supports independent school leadership and best practices.
 They have developed curricula and teaching methods designed to prepare their graduates for the rigors of college-level academic work.
 You will find several different approaches to the college preparatory path.
 Many boarding schools use a progressive approach to preparing their students for college work.
 They avoid traditional grading and testing, among other things.

-Most college preparatory boarding school academic programs feature Advanced Placement courses expertly taught by experienced teachers, many of whom are markers for AP exams.
-Depending on the school, you will generally find anywhere from six to 26 AP courses.
+Most college preparatory boarding school academic programs feature Advanced Placement courses expertly taught by experienced teachers.
+Depending on the school, you will generally find anywhere from six to 30 AP courses.

-A handful of boarding schools use the International Baccalaureate Diploma course of study.
-The IB Diploma Programmme is an intensive college preparation course of studies widely recognized for its rigorous standards and high quality.
+A handful of boarding schools use the International Baccalaureate Diploma Programme course of study.
+The IB Diploma Programme is an intensive college preparation course of studies widely recognized for its rigorous standards and high quality.

 A dozen or so boarding schools offer programs for students with special needs.
-They have the expert, highly qualified faculty and staff to help re-mediate your son or daughter's learning disabilities, such as dyslexia.
+They have the expert, highly qualified faculty and staff to help remediate your son or daughter's learning disabilities, such as dyslexia.
 They specialize in teaching young people with learning differences.
-Most of these schools achieve their success by scheduling plenty of 1 to 1 instruction.
+Most of these schools achieve their success by scheduling plenty of one-to-one instruction.
 Individual attention is key to building confidence and a positive attitude towards life's many challenges.

 Whether you choose a coed school, a boys' school, or a girls' school, you can find a boarding school that meets your requirements.
 Additionally, you will find boarding schools that offer military training and educate children with learning differences and special needs.
 5 Steps for Choosing a Boarding School guides you through the process.